elastisys/compliantkubernetes/docs/adr/0033-run-cluster-api-controllers-on-service-cluster.md

 - Independent clusters
   - All clusters run the Cluster API controllers and all clusters manage themselves independently.
-- Management Cluster
+- Controller Cluster
-  - A new separate Management Cluster runs the Cluster API controllers and manages all clusters in the environment.
+  - A new separate Controller Cluster runs the Cluster API controllers and manages all clusters in the environment.
 - Management Cluster
   - The Management Cluster runs the Cluster API controllers and manages all clusters in the environment.